 (Talmud, Tractate Yoma 39b)

 Citing the above statement, missionaries contend that the year the scarlet ribbon ceased to turn white coincides with the time that Jesus was crucified.
-After all, they argue, 40 years prior to the destruction of the Second Temple corresponds to the year 30 C.E,3 which is approximately the time of Jesus’ crucifixion.
+After all, they argue, 40 years prior to the destruction of the Second Temple corresponds to the year 30 C.E, ((The Second Temple was destroyed by the Romans in the year 70 C.E.)) which is approximately the time of Jesus’ crucifixion.
 They conclude, therefore, that the cessation of the whitening of the scarlet ribbon clearly indicates that God was no longer accepting animal sacrifices, and the Jewish people, therefore, needed to turn to Jesus as their only avenue for atonement.
 Ultimately, this argument asserts that the reason why the scarlet strip of wool did not turn white in the year 30 C.E. was due to the fact that the sins of the Jews were not forgiven because they did not accept Jesus as their messiah.

 As unimaginable as it would seem, particularly for those readers who are familiar with this well-known section of the Talmud, this argument has gained widespread attention over the last few years.
 In fact, the first time I heard this polemic used I watched in disbelief as a spellbound church audience turned pale when their pastor excitedly expounded on this quote from the Talmud in his sermon.
 It was a particularly disheartening spectacle to observe.
 Had any one of the parishioners in the audience gone to the local library in order to examine this entire section of the Talmud, they would have grasped that this quote had been deliberately misapplied and crudely misused.